-There are a variety of home air filters you can choose from.
-Allergy prevention is a main goal for many families to be healthy.
+There are many types of home air filters from which you can choose.
+Allergy prevention is a big objective for many families to be healthy.

 HEPA (High Efficiency Particulate Air) Home Air Filters

 High-Efficiency Home Air Filters

-These guys remove 85% of your home’s air pollutants.
-Not only will high-efficiency home air filters help with relieving allergy symptoms, they also help your heating and air conditioning systems run more efficiently, ultimately decreasing energy costs which could save you money on heating and cooling bills year after year.
+These bad boys remove 85% of your home’s air pollutants.
+Not only will high-efficiency home air filters help with reducing allergy symptoms, they also help your heating and air conditioning systems function more efficiently, ultimately cutting down on energy costs which could save you money on utility bills year after year.

 Standard Pleated Media Home Air Filters

-These are your more standard home air filters and can be found at nearly all big box stores.
+These are your more typical home air filters and can be found at most big box stores.
 While pleated home air filters may cost less, they also have to be changed more often – every 30-90 days versus annually like the whole-home HEPA and high-efficiency air filters.
 Since HEPA home air filters cost anywhere from $60-$100, for annual cost you’re looking at six with one, half a dozen with the other.
-Standard pleated air filters can remove up to 45% of the air pollutants in your home and the largest factor is the number of pleats per foot.
+Standard pleated air filters can remove up to 45% of pollutants in your home’s air and the biggest factor is the number of pleats per foot.
 The more pleats, the better the air flow, and the cleaner the air will be.

 Basic Fiberglass Home Air Filters

-The flat, fiberglass air filters are the most basic home air filter type.
-These filters do not normally better your home’s air quality; instead, they were intended to shelter the heating and air conditioning equipment from having larger contaminants get into the system and ruin the parts.
-As a result, they remove less than 10% of pollutants in your indoor air, but they are available for about $1 each.
+The flat, fiberglass air filters are the most basic type of home air filter.
+These filters do not generally enhance your home’s air quality; instead, they were created to protect the HVAC equipment from having larger contaminants enter the system and damage the parts.
+As a result, they remove less than 10% of pollutants in your indoor air, but only cost around $1 each.

-If you’re having trouble deciding which air filter is the best choice for your home, give Chief/Bauer Service Experts a call today and we will explain your options and help you make the best decision for your indoor air quality.
+If you aren’t sure which air filter is best for your home, give Chief/Bauer Service Experts a call today and we will talk you through all the options and help you decide which air filter is best for your home’s air.